-Everyone who has ever had the pleasure of working in an Assisted Living Community knows a well-run facility with an engaged staff and happy residents go hand in hand.
+Everyone who has visited a senior care community knows a well-run facility with an engaged staff and happy residents go hand in hand.
 After all, the happier your staff is, the more they will focus on your residents’ happiness.

-You can help by helping employees better manage their competing priorities and alleviating frustrations.
+You can help by empowering employees with the ability to better manage competing priorities and reduce frustration.
 Company culture and happy employees Go Hand in Hand.

-When employees can turn their attention away from time-consuming administrative tasks, like manually tracking and fixing their employee schedule and attendance logs, they can focus on what is most important: the safety, security, and happiness of your residents.
-Only when your residents are happy can they truly thrive.
+When employees don't have to juggle time-consuming administrative tasks, like manually tracking and fixing their employee schedule and attendance logs, they can focus their full attention on what's most important: the safety, security, and happiness of your residents.

 According to the US Census Bureau, the number of Americans over 65 will double to 95 million by 2060.
-As a result, options for long-term care and senior living will also increase as will the demand on assisted living and continuing care retirement communities.
+As a result, the demand long-term care, senior living options, and continuing care retirement communities will soar.

 To compete effectively, senior living facilities must pursue new ways to promote resident and staff happiness.
-Fortunately, workforce management systems can help by alleviating some of the frustration and negative emotions common among disgruntled staffs.
+Fortunately, workforce management systems can help by alleviating common frustrations senior care workers face and the negative emotions they spread.

 You know workforce management systems play a key role in caring for residents by optimizing staffing functions, like employee scheduling, attendance, and organizational compliance.
 Like all software, there are good workforce management systems and better ones.

 Good systems help facilities assign the proper personnel, track attendance, and ensure hours/wages are accurate.
 High-quality workforce management systems also help staff navigate ever-increasing operational demands and balance work-life responsibilities in a way that supports their busy lives.

 To truly thrive, senior living and long-term care providers must be: